impactmapping/open-impact-mapping-workshop/educational-workshops/concerts-online/facilitation-guide.md

 Start by explaining the purpose of the exercise.
 As far as the participants are concerned, _this is to provide a common baseline they can use for later comparison_.

 Next, introduce introducing the 'Concerts Online' company.
-You can show the first two slides from the [Domain Summary](slides/domain-summary.ppt) presentation while introducing the domain.
+You can show the first two slides from the [Exercises](slides/exercises.ppt) presentation while introducing the domain.
 Here are the key points to talk about:

 * First slide
   * This is a successful business, with a horrible legacy system